b3-exmo/b3-exmo.github.io/docs/Christianity/Second Coming.md

 &nbsp;

 I also recall hearing a fellow named Paul describing that "[the day of the Lord](https://www.churchofjesuschrist.org/study/scriptures/nt/1-thes/5?lang=eng&id=p2#p2) so cometh as a thief in the night."
 Metaphors don't translate very well across languages, so we're left with multiple possible interpretations of what this means.
 If it means that Jesus will sneak in unbeknownst to the masses, then Paul's statement is at odds with Joseph Smith.
-Maybe this is one of those convenient times where the Bible isn't [[Bible#Article of Faith|translated correctly]].
+Maybe this is one of those convenient times where the Bible [[Bible#Article of Faith|isn't translated correctly]].

 > *The Lord’s coming will be as a thief in the night ==to those who are in spiritual darkness==.
 Paul described the Saints as “the children of light, and the children of the day.”
 Paul gave them guidelines for living as Saints.
 Through God’s help, the Saints will be found blameless at the Second Coming.*